-June 11: Queen's gifts to Monsieur Gonor, Ambassador from the French King: One bowl of gold with a cover, borrowed of Lord Robert Dudley; three gilt bowls with a cover; one gilt bowl with a cover; two pair of gilt pots; two pair of gilt flagons; three gilt cups with three covers; two gilt lairs; two gilt basins and two ewers gilt; two gilt salts with one cover; four gilt candlesticks of her Majesty's store.
-Majesty's store.
+June 11: Queen's gifts to Monsieur Gonor: One bowl of gold with a cover, borrowed of Lord Robert Dudley; three gilt bowls with a cover; one gilt bowl with a cover; two pair of gilt pots; two pair of gilt flagons; three gilt cups with three covers; two gilt lairs; two gilt basins and two ewers gilt; two gilt salts with one cover; four gilt candlesticks of her Majesty's store.NYG

-June 15, Queen to Lord Hunsdon and Sir Thomas Smith, in France: On Friday [June 9] I appointed the Marquis of Northampton, my Secretary [Cecil], Mason, and Wotton, to hear the French matters, who (because on Saturday the French departed to London) could not confer with them before Sunday.
+June 15, Queen to Lord Hunsdon and Sir Thomas Smith, in France: We 'caused De Gonor and the Ambassador to dine with us on Wednesday...and to see certain pastimes of running at the ring mingled with a device of hunting and killing of three stags upon the green at Richmond before our gate, and the next day being spent by Gonor at Hampton Court in viewing the house and hunting there and at night beholding of the barriers and other honourable pastimes in our hall.
+On Friday I appointed the Marquis of Northampton, my Secretary [Cecil], Mason, and Wotton, to hear the French matters, who (because on Saturday the French departed to London) could not confer with them before Sunday.
 After this the matters were by the French put in writing, to which I caused answer to be made, which was also put in writing.
 [SPF.vii.156].
 The French left later in June.

-June 15, Paris, Lord Hunsdon to Sir William Cecil: I wish that the King's Garter had been better considered of, for it is neither rich nor fair; and besides it is so great as he can neither put it on nor wear it.
+June 15, Paris, Lord Hunsdon to Sir William Cecil:

+I wish that the King's Garter had been better considered of, for it is neither rich nor fair; and besides it is so great as he can neither put it on nor wear it.
 Is it possible to get one of King Edward's or King Philip's sent?
 I have had divers chains here to buy one for the King, and as yet can see none that can for shame be given him.
 I would scant wear any of them myself.
 I ask you to desire her Majesty to consider these things, for they touch her honour more than any chain or garter or George is worth.
 'I assure you if I had such as my Lord Robert hath, a should have one of mine'.
 The Duke of Savoy will be there, who had so fair a garter, chain, and George, sent him by Queen Mary, which he will wear now.